-Imposter Syndrome is the name given when someone is constantly having feelings that they don’t belong, they aren’t good enough, they are a fraud in their everyday life and that their achievements in life are due to luck and not because of the effort they put in or the qualifications they have.
+Imposter Syndrome is the name given when someone is constantly having feelings that they don’t belong, they aren’t good enough, they are a fraud in their everyday life.

-When managing ASD, there are many types of therapies that can be involved.
-These therapies focus on the child’s development and their ability to communicate and relate to others.
+For managing ASD, therapies focus on the child’s development and their ability to communicate and relate to others.
 This includes psychotherapy, speech therapy, play therapy, and occupational therapy.

-When treating ADHD, there are psychosocial types of therapy that are involved.
-This means that the therapy aims to focus on the child or young person and the influence of others around them.
+When treating ADHD, the therapies aims to focus on the child or young person and the influence of others around them.
 This can involve parent training programmes and cognitive behavioural therapy.

 We are a fast-paced organisation, continually developing innovative solutions.
 We would love to share the latest innovations, news and ideas on mental health.